-A В I bought apples, oranges - an English oral exam.
+A В - l bought apples, oranges an English oral exam.
 We had breakfast and my grandmother in Polokwane.
-363 Tomorrow we have a maths test shows in addition lunch at school today.
-6 l visited my aunt addition peaches.
-We had breakfast l got dressed.
+12 6.2 Tomorrow we have a maths test shows in addition lunch at school today.
+0 l visited my aunt addition peaches.
+We had breakfast I got dressed.
 We first do our homework then I came home by bus.
-I had a shower shows sequence we play with our friends. l visited my friend sequence we left for school. l woke up before before we had lunch.
-The F l practised every day shows what the sun rose.
+I had a shower shows we play with our friends. - l visited my friend sequence we left for school. - l woke up before before we had lunch.
+11 l practised every day shows what the sun rose.
 We helped cook the food happened I play with my friends.
 I always do my homework prior our soccer match.
 You can't swim in the river l am afraid I will fall.
 We always help in the garden because there are crocodiles in it.
-We had to walk to school We had to walk to school shows reason I don't like horse riding we like fresh vegetables. and and a second se
+We had to walk to school shows reason the bus broke down.
+I don't like horse riding we like fresh vegetables.
+1